project-gemmi/gemmi/docs/cell.rst

   >>> sg = gemmi.SpaceGroup('I 2 2 2')
   >>> gv = gemmi.GruberVector(cell, sg)

-or with 6-tuple corresponding to G\ :sup:`6` of a primitive cell:
+or with a 6-tuple corresponding to G\ :sup:`6` of a primitive cell:

 .. doctest::